 Surviving an Active Shooter Situation

 While active shooter situations are still pretty rare, it’s a phenomenon that does seem to be increasing in regularity.
-From the recent shooting in Colorado, to terrorist attacks around the globe, these events do happen and they are something that we need to be prepared to respond to.
+From the theater shooting in Colorado, to terrorist attacks around the globe, these events do happen, and they are something that we need to be prepared to respond to.

 Being able to protect yourself in an active shooter situation begins with having a good sense of what’s going on around you.
 As I suggested in a previous article, about protecting yourself during a flash mob situation, knowing your environment is one of the most important safety precautions you can take in any situation.

 Before entering any public place, you want to scope out the situation.
 If anything looks out of place, or your gut tells you something isn’t right, Listen to your instincts and leave.

 Find the Exit Points Wherever you Go

 Part of being aware of your environment, means knowing how to get out when things go bad.
 Upon entering any new area, the first thing you want to do is look for every possible escape route and exit that you can find.
 If things go bad, this one action could mean the difference between life and death, and is something that should never be overlooked.

 Call it paranoia; I call it always being prepared.
 When putting yourself in a target rich environment – like a movie theater, public gathering, or concert venue – there are a couple of things you should do to maximize your ability to survive a deadly situation.

 First, try to avoid situations that may turn violent.
 While predicting one of these events is almost impossible, there are a number of things you can do that will put the odds in your favor.

 The madmen who commit these crimes are looking for attention.
 Lone shooters and terrorist organizations are both looking for media attention, and high body counts.
 They are more likely to attack people during high profile events, so when possible: